This is a relatively common question.

 Now, the name of the machine email was sent from isn’t necessarily enough to identify you by itself.
 But used in conjunction with other information, it could be.

 You might send your boss regular correspondence on a daily basis, but if, as part of investigating an anonymous email he received, he determines that it came from the same machine that your normal email comes from – i.e. your machine – that’s a bit of a give-away.

 In fact, correlating the characteristics of one anonymous email message with an email message from a known source is a common way to narrow down, if not identify, the source of the message.
 Everything from nuances in the email header to your actual writing style and common spelling and typographic errors can all contribute to a so-called “anonymous” email being identified as yours.

 The Practical Reality

 Your original question involved online dating.
 As long as there’s no reason to get the authorities involved, I think it pretty darned unlikely that you need to do anything more than set up an anonymous email account for this purpose.
-In fact, it’s a very reasonable precaution for this as well as several types of online connections to people that you don’t know, and it’s easy to do.
+In fact, it’s a very reasonable precaution for this and several types of online connections to people you don’t know, and it’s easy to do.

 On the other hand, if you’re a political dissident, or involved in corporate espionage or other significantly more sensitive situations involving significantly more sensitive information, you may want to think long and hard about the best way to make those contacts.
 If powerful entities have a reason, there are often techniques, some of which I’ve touched on above, that can be used to possibly identify you if you’re not careful.